AyushLochan/Whack-a-Mole/README.md

 cd Whack-a-Mole
 ````

-Then open `index.html` in your browser or a live server.
+Then open `index.html` in your browser or using a live server extension in your code editor.

 ## 🙌 Contributions